-Joy and Eric’s folk background
+Joy and Eric’s folk music and dance background

 Joy's early history written by Joy: